pooreumjung/pooreumjung/README.md

 ## 👋 Hi there, I'm Pooreum Jung

 I'm a Computer Science student at Soongsil University, aspiring to become a backend developer.
-I focus on building robust APIs and scalable systems using Spring Boot (Kotlin & Java), Docker, and clean architecture principles.
+I focus on building robust APIs and scalable systems using Spring Boot, Docker, and clean architecture principles.

 📌 For blog, solved.ac profile, and contact info — check the left panel!